 The Inotia series has been a long time favorite for many mobile gamers and it was among the first to have better graphics and game play than something like card games or Angry Birds.
 The latest in the series is Inotia 4 which comes with six classes, 90 skills, and over 400 maps worth of locations for you to play through.
 There is the usual questing and party gathering along with subquests designed to help you make your character stronger.
 There is also an infinite dungeon for players who manage to clear the story.

 Before Square Enix started launching ports of its classic jRPGs, there was only one really good jRPG developer on Android and that was Kemco.
 The studio specializes in RPGs and they currently have dozens of games in their repertoire.
 Some of their more popular options include Symphony or Origin, Machine Knight, Covenant of Solitude, the Alphadia saga, and many more.
-Most of the games cost under $5 and a few of them can be played for free.
+Most of the games cost under $5.
+There are even a few that are free.
 There really isn’t a bad game in the bunch.
 Click the button below to browse Kemco’s entire collection.

 [Price: $4.99 with in-app purchases]